 4 (a).
 First Page Rule to Avoid Security Attack on WordPress

 We can improve security by adding above setting in page rule.
-This page rule is important to avoid invalid login attempt on WordPress.
-Here is the setting you need to apply on below link.
+This page rule is important to avoid an invalid login attempt on WordPress.
+Here is the setting you need to apply on the below link.

 - Security Level: I’m Under Attack

 4 (b).
 Second Page Rule to Cache Images, CSS and JS

 Here in this second-page rule, We are building aggressive cache so that our static files serve faster.
 You need to apply these settings on the below link.

 - Browser Cache TTL: a year

 4 (c).
 Third Page Rule for Reliability and Speed

 This one is also important as it defines how your overall WordPress blog should perform.
 You need to apply these settings to the below link.